skaft21/platform-interview/README.md

 At Loanstreet, the Platform team has several roles.
 Each role represents an area of focus for our team.
 In Phase 2 and Phase 3, you will be asked to pick one of the following roles for the remainder of the project:
 1. Developer Advocate - Help advocate for and improve the developer experience.
 Focuses on velocity, instrumentation, and tooling
 2. Architect - Help build solid infrastructural foundations for our application stack.
-Focuses on Cloud architecture, redundancy, DR, scaling, and generally setting the infrastructure up for success.
+Focuses on Cloud architecture, redundancy, Disaster Recovery, scaling, and generally setting the infrastructure up for success.
 3. Security Engineer - Help ensure that infrastructure and applications meet compliance targets and provide strong semantic security (not always the same thing!)

 ---